 1. Print the stocking template and glue the two pages together and cut out the template.

-Find the PDF to the template here .
+Find the PDF of the template here in the pattern :

 This is a perfect way to use up all your adorable Christmas fabric scaps and do some

-Even if you don’t feel like using Christmas fabrics for your Christmas stockings, they look especially cute with all sorts of other fabrics too.
+If you don’t feel like using Christmas fabrics for your Christmas stockings, they look especially cute with all sorts of other fabrics too.
 I could not resist and had to make some with this uber adorable fabric line from Riley Blake Designs called ‘Quilt Fair’ by Tasha Noel.
-Don’t you agree, Christmas stockings in ‘non-Christmas-fabrics’ are equally cute?

 I quilted diamonds.